 In the winter, access may be open to cross country skiing and snowshoeing, depending on weather and snow conditions.
 Public restrooms are available in the parking lot, provided by the US Forest Service.
 Despite its remote location, the area can become very crowded with Rocky Mountain visitors in the summer and fall.

 Birding: Lower Cataract Lake offers tremendous opportunities for birding and wildlife viewing.
 The lake is frequented by native and migratory birds such as waxwings, warblers, towhees, woodpeckers, grosbeaks, swallows, eagles, and more.

 Boating: Non-motorized watercraft are permitted, such as canoes, kayaks, and stand-up paddleboard.
 You must hand-launch all boats.

 Camping: Camping is permitted adjacent to Lower Cataract Lake at the White River National Forest Cataract Creek Campground.
 Here, there are a handful of first-come-first-served campsites with a picnic table, fire ring, and access to pit toilets.
 Campsites require an overnight fee and are heavily sought after while the facilities are open from May until mid-October.

 Backcountry camping opportunities are also available in the White River National Forest along the challenging Eaglesmere and Surprise Trails.

-Fishing: Lower Cataract Lake and its surrounding streams are great for fishing in beautiful scenery.
+Fishing: Lower Cataract Lake and its surrounding streams are great for fishing.
 A valid state fishing license is required and standard harvest regulations apply.

 Although previously stocked by Colorado Parks and Wildlife, anglers are more likely to catch native brook and brown trout in Lower Cataract Lake.
 Fishing from non-motorized boats such as floats and kayaks is permitted on Lower Cataract Lake, and all watercraft must be hand launched.